Mr. Águila

-José Delgado Saldaña (born December 10, 1977) is a Mexican professional wrestler (or luchador) best known by his ring name Mr. Águila in Mexican wrestling promotions CMLL and AAA.
+José Delgado Saldaña (born December 10, 1977) is a Mexican professional wrestler best known by his ring name Mr. Águila in Mexican wrestling promotions CMLL and AAA.
 Outside Mexico, Saldaña is best known for his work as Essa Ríos in the WWF.

+During his time in the WWF, Rios became the first Mexican wrestler to have a match at WrestleMania, the promotion's most important event.

 Professional wrestling career

 Early career (1994–1997)

 Saldaña debuted on January 3, 1994.
 In May 1997, he began wrestling for Consejo Mundial de Lucha Libre (CMLL).
 In August 1997, he began wrestling for Promo Azteca.

 World Wrestling Federation (1997–2001)

 Delgado made his debut in the World Wrestling Federation (WWF) on the November 3, 1997 episode of Raw is War as part of its newly relaunched Light Heavyweight division at the age of 19, wrestling under the ring name Águila.
 This period included a match with Taka Michinoku at WrestleMania XIV for the WWF Light Heavyweight Championship.
 On the May 9, 1998 edition of Shotgun Saturday Night Delgado re-debuted under the name Papi Chulo, this time wrestling without a mask.

 He won the WWF Light Heavyweight Championship from Gillberg on his 'debut' as Essa Ríos during the February 13, 2000 edition of Sunday Night Heat.
 His reign was a short-lived one, as he would lose the title to Dean Malenko a few weeks later.
 During his time as Essa Ríos, he was managed by Lita who would often repeat Ríos's finishing moves on wrestlers he had just beaten after a match.
 He and Lita had a feud with Eddie Guerrero and Chyna which led to a European title match between Ríos and then-champion Guerrero at Backlash, which Ríos lost.
 Ríos' partnership with Lita ended during the May 25, 2000 edition of Smackdown! after an angry Ríos attacked Lita because he had lost a match.
 It was there that the Hardy Boyz came to Lita's rescue and feuded with him briefly, with Lita becoming their protégé.
 Ríos lapsed into obscurity by late 2000 but did have a brief feud with Kurt Angle that culminated in a main event match on Sunday Night Heat.

 He also had a small involvement in the Invasion angle, most notably unsuccessfully challenging Chris Kanyon for the WCW United States Championship on an episode of WWF Metal, which would be his last televised match with the company on August 27 (aired September 1).
 Having been off television for months, Ríos was released from the WWF and started accepting Japanese bookings in December 2001.